Go Back Up

 "The old models will have to change and, to achieve this, giving more attention to fans is key, including by leveraging data around live experience—both broadcast and on-site—and through first-party digital platforms."

-Sandy Case, SVP Sport, Creative Technology
+SVP Sport, Global Events Technology Provider

 We believe it's essential for media rights owners to sustain and grow their fan base by building a path from top-of-funnel interest to paid subscriptions.
 The properties who do this will emerge as clear winners in fan base growth.